Welcome to the Maker Hub Introduction Course!

 What if there is no student ace listed?
 Try going to the facility page of where the equipment is located to see if there is an ace or a shop supervisor listed.
 What if there still is no student ace or shop supervisor listed there?
 Well, today might be your lucky day to offer to be a student ace for that particular equipment.
 No one in the Maker Hub is required to be an ace for anything, but the "ace" system is critically important to the operation of the Maker Hub and the culture we continue to develop.
 We focus our efforts into developing a culture in the Maker Hub that is collaborative, where people are eager to be helpful and share best practices.
 Our culture empowers students to take ownership of the Maker Hub through various roles and responsibilities.
 We are very grateful for anyone willing to be a student ace and assist others.

-If there are no student aces available, just send your email to email@example.com and someone will schedule a training and demonstration with you.
+If there are no student aces available, just send your email to firstname.lastname@example.org and someone will schedule a training and demonstration with you.
 The demonstration is usually a set task where the trainee will create a specific object or complete several functions to demonstrate basic proficiency on the equipment.
 Each piece of equipment has a unique demonstration, and the instructions are listed on the equipment's wiki page.
 Once the training and demonstration are complete, you are certified on the equipment.
 This means that you are free to use the equipment (adhering to the buddy system as applicable) whenever the facility is open.
 Each facility has posted hours on its respective wiki page and/or on the door of the facility.
-What does certification not mean?
+What does certification NOT mean?
 Certification does not mean that you know everything about the machine - neither does it mean that you're on your own to figure out how to use the machine if you forgot something from the training.
 Again, consider certifications as a "license to learn" more about the equipment.
 Ask questions and seek help from the Maker Hub staff and your peers.